 1 Year Return: -29.43%

 Stock Rover provides the most powerful and comprehensive tools for investors.
 Use it to find the best investment opportunities and maximize your returns.
 Sign up today and try it for free.

 - Details on 4,000 ETFs and 40,000 mutual funds

 Invesco’s QQQ Trust tracks the Nasdaq-100 index, the top 100 non-financial companies traded on the Nasdaq exchange.
 Tech stocks account for a large chunk of QQQ, so if you’re bullish on the long-term potential of technology-focused companies, QQQ could be a solid option.

 While VTI and SCHG take more of a broad approach by holding stocks of companies across all different industries, QQQ takes a more focused approach with a heavy concentration on technology and large-cap companies in particular.

 QQQ’s expense ratio (0.20%) is significantly higher than VTI and SCHG, but still reasonable.
 QQQ experienced tremendous growth over the past 5-10 years, as tech stocks performed very well for much of that period.
 And with more than $200 billion in assets under management, it’s a popular choice.

 Annual Dividend Yield: 0.45%

-Like most Vanguard fund, VUG offers a very low expense ratio at just 0.04%.
-The performance of the fund has also been very strong, making it an appealing option for investors.
+Like most Vanguard funds, VUG offers a very low expense ratio of just 0.04%.
+The fund’s performance has also been very strong, making it an appealing option for investors.